SS Admiral (1907): Excursion business

 The frame of the fourth level housed unglazed windows, creating a partly open-air deck.
 The main kitchen was located there, as well as a large lounge and dining area, with a cafeteria and a soda jerk.
-The top deck, or "lido deck," was the only place on the Admiral available for completely open-air lounging.
+The top deck, or "lido deck," was the only place on Admiral available for completely open-air lounging.
 With unobstructed views, this was a vantage point for the St. Louis Arch, the top-terraced homes on the Chouteau's Bluff, the Eads Bridge, the Martin Luther King Bridge and the Jefferson Barracks Bridge.
 Several coin-operated telescopes facilitated close-up views.
 The pilothouse, whistles, lights, and the ship's calliope were also located on the lido deck.
-The vessel was nearby when the Arch was completed in October 1965 with installation of its final link.
+The vessel was nearby when the Arch was completed in October 1965.

-In 1973, Streckfus Steamers converted the Admiral from steam to diesel power.
-The shafts for the paddlewheels were cut and removed to make way for port and starboard diesel propellers.
-The side-propellers and a stern-mounted propeller were all run by large Caterpillar engines.
+In 1973, Streckfus Steamers converted Admiral from steam to diesel power, with the side paddlewheels and shafts removed and replaced by large Caterpillar engines and propellers, and a Cat-powered central shaft and propeller added.